yugabyte/yb-kafka-connector/README.md

+There are two approaches of integrating [YugabyteDB](https://github.com/yugabyte/yugabyte-db) with Kafka.
+Kafka provides [Kafka Connect](https://docs.confluent.io/3.0.0/connect/intro.html), a connector SDK for building such integrations.

-# Kafka Connect to YugaByte DB
+# Kafka Connect YugabyteDB Source Connector

-This is the framework to persist Kafka topics in to [YugaByte DB](https://github.com/YugaByte/yugabyte-db) using the [Kafka Connect](https://docs.confluent.io/3.0.0/connect/intro.html) Sink mechanism.
+In this approach, a source connector streams table updates in YugabyteDB to Kafka topics.
+It is based on YugabyteDB's Change Data Capture (CDC) feature.
+CDC allows the connector to simply subscribe to these table changes and then publish the changes to selected Kafka topics.

+More documentation to follow.

+## Kafka Connect YugabyteDB Sink Connector
+In this approach, a sink connector delivers data from Kafka topics into YugabyteDB tables.
+For example, the connector  subscribes to specific topics in Kafka and then writes to specific tables in YugabyteDB as soon as new messages are received in the selected topics.

 ## Prerequisites